sahej-dev/vidyo-ai-internship-assignment/architecture_design.md

 # Alternate Architecture Design

-I recommend reading the [Readme.md](./Readme.md) file before this one to understand the implemented architecture of the project, because I make comparisons to that of the architecture proposed in this document.
+I ask to please read the [Readme.md](./Readme.md) file before this one to understand the implemented architecture of the project, because I make comparisons to that of the architecture proposed in this document.

 The proposed architecture focuses on high availability of the entire system.